There have always been problems with the flashing

 For several years now, a moisture barrier has been installed over all the walls, commonly called a House Wrap, before any type of Exterior Wall Covering is installed.
 This house wrap should be installed over the top of a "through the wall flashing" to shed the moisture that gets behind all Exterior Wall Covering materials back out onto the roof surface.

 Here are the problems.

 When replacing the roof covering in the future there is another problem roofers are faced with.
-How can the roofing contractor properly replace the roof insuring that the new underlayment and roof flashing are turned up the wall the proper distance and are properly overlapped by both the house wrap and the Cladding/Siding.
+How can the roofing contractor properly replace the roof insuring that the new underlayment and roof flashing are turned up the wall the proper distance and are properly overlapped by both the house wrap and the Exterior Wall Covering.
 Both the Building Code and good roofing practices require this.
 By the way, roofs get replaced frequently here in Colorado, my guess is every 10 to 15 years for many.

 The stucco wall pictured above is brand new.
 The homeowners had this done just before they were to have a new roof installed.
 Good idea, but they did not rectify the flashing situation when they had a chance to do so.

 This is the major problem that frequently occurs when replacing a roof that has Stucco, Brick, or Stone veneer.
 The old roof on this structure was shakes.
 The existing step flashing shown here is rusted, has holes in it, and is placed on a 10" weather exposure for shakes.
 It cannot be pulled out from behind the stucco because the weep screen at the bottom of the stucco is attached to the wall with nails.